quantgirluk/Quant-Girl-Blog/README.md

 ## Monthly Letters

 This year, I started a monthly letter to share things that I found interesting, entertaining, or made me smile.
+Each letter contains a Chart of the Month made with Python.
+You can find the source code [Here](https://github.com/quantgirluk/Quant-Girl-Blog/tree/master/Monthly_Letters).

 - [January](https://quantgirl.blog/monthly-recap/)
 - [February](https://quantgirl.blog/monthly-recap-feb-2024/)